mallen13/project-pro/README.md

 ## Technologies
    Due to the small nature of the app, technologies were carefully considered to avoid over-engineering.

    React was used to allow for easy and reusable frontend components.
 Due to minimal stying, css modules were used.
-A library or framework was not necessarty.
+A library or framework was not necessary.
 CSS was imported as modules instead of regular CSS to avoid namespace collisions.

    The backend as build using Node and Express for the API routes.
 MySQL was used as the database for persistent data.
 MySQL was chosen over PostgreSQL due to the simplicity of backend operations.
 The current backend host does not support no-SQL databases.